From Trace to Line: LLM Agent for Real-World OSS Vulnerability Localization: Experiment Setup

 \section{Experiment Setup}

-\textbf{Metrics.} We report two complementary scores for project-level OSS vulnerability studies. \emph{Detection} asks whether the agent flags a vulnerability within the correct module/chunk and materially shrinks the search space. \emph{Localization} requires exact line matches to ground-truth patches.
-Together, they separate “finding the neighborhood” from ``pinpointing the line'', mirroring real debugging.
+\textbf{Metrics.} We report two complementary scores for project-level OSS vulnerability studies. \emph{Detection} asks whether the agent flags a vulnerability within the correct module/chunk. \emph{Localization} requires exact line matches to ground-truth patches.
+Together, they separate "finding the neighborhood" from "pinpointing the line", mirroring real debugging.